bevyengine/bevy/.github/ISSUE_TEMPLATE/usability.md

 assignees: ''
 ---

-## What tripped you up?
+## What flaw or frustration did you encounter?

-Was something inconsistent, surprising or frustrating?
+Was something inconsistent, surprising or confusing?
 Try to provide specific examples if you can.
 These could be code snippets, screenshots, a link to a bad error message in our source code, etc.

-If this is part of a broader problem, feel free to point out other areas where this needs to be fixed.

-## What would help you next time?

-What would your ideal solution look like?
+## What would your ideal solution look like?
-Talk about your dream API, the error messages you wish you had, or that one method you desperately need.

-## \[Optional\] Implementation strategy

-If you know how to fix this, link to the relevant section of the code and describe how it should be changed.

-If there are things preventing us from going straight to an ideal solution, mention them here.
+Do we need better error messages?
+Are we missing a function?
+Is our API unintuitive?
+If you have a specific implementation in mind, outline it here.